When a Stranger Calls (1979 film)

-When a Stranger Calls is a 1979 American psychological thriller film written and directed by Fred Walton, co-written by Steve Feke, and starring Charles Durning, Carol Kane, Colleen Dewhurst and Tony Beckley.
-Its plot follows Jill Johnson, a young woman terrorized by a psychopathic killer while babysitting, the killer's subsequent stalking of another woman, and his return to torment Jill years later and also the detective trying to track him down.
+When a Stranger Calls is a 1979 American psychological thriller film written and directed by Fred Walton, co-written by Steve Feke, and starring Charles Durning, Carol Kane, Colleen Dewhurst and Tony Beckley (in his final film role).
+Its plot follows Jill Johnson, a young woman being terrorized by a psychopathic killer while babysitting, the killer's stalking of another woman, his returning to torment Jill years later, and a detective's trying to find him.
 Rachel Roberts, Ron O'Neal, Carmen Argenziano, and Rutanya Alda appear in supporting roles.
-The film derives its story from the classic folk legend of "the babysitter and the man upstairs".
+The film derives its story from the folk legend of "the babysitter and the man upstairs".

 The film was released in the United States on September 28, 1979, by Columbia Pictures.
-It was commercially successful, grossing $20 million at the box office.
-It received a mixed critical reception, with many praising the opening scene and performances, but criticism for its writing and lack of scares.
-It was followed by the 1993 made-for-cable sequel When a Stranger Calls Back and a remake in 2006.
+It was commercially successful, grossing $21.4 to $25 million at the box office against a $1.5 million budget, but it received a mixed-to-negative critical reception, with many praising the opening scene and performances, and others criticizing its writing and lack of scares.

-The film has developed a large cult following over time because of the first 23 minutes, now consistently regarded as one of the scariest openings in film history.
+The film has developed a large cult following over time because of the first 23 minutes, consistently regarded as one of the scariest openings in film history.
 The first 13 minutes of Wes Craven's Scream (1996) pay homage to the opening of When a Stranger Calls.

 Plot

 Jill Johnson is babysitting the children of Dr. Mandrakis at his home.
-When the children are asleep, Jill receives a telephone call from a man who asks her if she has checked the children.
+The children are asleep, and Jill receives a telephone call from a man who asks her if she has checked the children.
 Jill initially dismisses the call as a practical joke.
-However, he calls again and again, the calls increasing in frequency and threat level, and Jill becomes frightened.
+However, he calls again and again, the calls increase in frequency and threats, and Jill becomes frightened.
 She calls the police, who tell her to keep the perpetrator on the line long enough for them to trace the call.
 Jill receives one final call from her harasser.
 Immediately after the conversation, the police phone to inform her that the calls are coming from a line located somewhere inside the house.
-Jill sees the intruder's shadow.
-Unbeknownst to her, an English merchant seaman named Curt Duncan killed the children shortly after Jill arrived.
-He leaves Jill unharmed and, after his trial, is sent to a psychiatric facility.
+Jill sees the intruder's shadow as she tries to exit the house and narrowly escapes.
+When the police arrive, it is revealed that the killer, an English merchant seaman named Curt Duncan, killed the children shortly after Jill arrived.
+He leaves Jill unharmed, and after his trial, he is sent to a psychiatric facility.

 Seven years later, Duncan escapes from the psychiatric facility.
-Dr. Mandrakis hires John Clifford, who investigated the earlier murders but is now a private detective, to find Duncan.
-Not knowing Clifford is after him, the homeless Duncan is beaten after harassing a woman, Tracy, in a downtown bar.
-Duncan follows Tracy to her apartment and she takes pity on him.
-She tries to be nice to him while getting him to leave, hoping this will be the last she sees of him.
+Dr. Mandrakis hires John Clifford, who investigated the earlier murders but who is now a private detective, to find Duncan.
+Not knowing Clifford is after him, the homeless Duncan is beaten after harassing a woman named Tracy in a downtown bar.
+Duncan follows Tracy to her apartment, and she takes pity on him.
+She tries to be nice to him while getting him to leave, hoping it will be the last she sees of him.